yyasuda/BMPLoad/README.md

 # BMPLoad

-Simple and Independent C Library for loading Windows Bitmap format data
+A simple and independent C Library for loading Windows Bitmap formatted data.

 ### What is this?

 If you need RGB / RGBA type image data as array of char on your C program, this will help you.
-BMPLoad loads Microsoft Windows Bitmap format data, then converts it's image to the standard RGB / RGBA char array.
+BMPLoad loads Microsoft Windows Bitmap format data, then extracts it's image part to RGB / RGBA char array.

 The functionality is represented as BmpLoad( ).
 See main( ) in main.c to see how does it works.